About Me And My Blog

 Hello.
 Thank you for visiting my blog.

 First, a little about myself.
 I am, as you probably guessed, a firefighter and a paramedic.
 I started out in EMS as an EMT in 2002.
 I worked for a private ambulance company in southern California for a couple of years.
-Our call volume there was diverse.
+Our calls there were diverse.
 We did some 911 calls, a lot of inter-facility transports, dialysis calls (which I loath to this day) and special events.

 The unit on which I worked was assigned to a medical center near Downtown L.A.
 It was the NICU (neonatal intensive care unit) transport unit.
 We would pick up an incubator and a team of MDs, RNs and RTs and take them to one of the smaller hospitals in the area and pick up really sick kids.
 I learned a lot about treating babies there.
 We also transported really sick kids to the PICU (pediatric intensive care unit) and women in labor that were having complications.